offalynne/Input/docs/10.0/README.md

 Input is a robust, feature-packed input library that unifies keyboard, mouse, and gamepad control under one umbrella.
 It handles hotswapping, rebinding, gamepad type detection, player gamepad assignment, thumbstick min/max deadzones etc. all without you lifting a finger.
 This library strips away the boring repetitive task of getting every gamepad for every platform set up perfectly, and accelerates the development of your game.

-Input is built on top of the engine agnostic [SDL2 remapping system](https://github.com/mdqinc/SDL_GameControllerDB) and uses community contributed binding for every common gamepad, and many gamepads you've probably never heard of.
-Because it's built on community contributions made over many years, SDL2 and Input have excellent coverage of all the weird and wonderful input devices that exist.
-It's rare to find a device that SDL2 doesn't support.

-This library is a significant improvement on GameMaker's native gamepad implementation, which is fraught with cross-platform inconsistencies and the occasional show-stopping bug.
-It's a massive step up from GameMaker's barebones gamepad and keyboard implementations.

 ?> Input is a really big library!
 To get up and running fast, check out our [Newbie Guide](Newbie-Guide).

 ---